mr258876/Project_Vision_L/README.md

 ### Compilation considerations
 If you encounter errors during compilation, please:
-- Confirm that the support library is installed and the library path is configured correctly
+- Confirm the referenced libraries are installed and library paths are configured correctly
 - Remove SD/SDMMC libraries from Arduino Library Manager
 - Remove the Adafruit Zero DMA library
 Then try recompile.
 If problem still exists, bring up an issue for help.